Bonaparte Visiting the Plague Victims of Jaffa: Analysis

 Medical efforts to stop the plague, seen a little further to the right, were unchanged since the Middle Ages.
 An old doctor is incising the bubos to let the pus flow out, which is in fact inefficient in terms of treating the disease and weakens the patient.
 He has already operated on a bubo under the raised right arm of his patient, who holds a bloodied compress under his arm, and is wiping his blade ready to incise a second bubo.
 The doctor's assistant supports the patient during the operation.
 The bodies are sick and languishing, and the hero is less heroic for being surrounded by ordinary people.
 Idealism and classicism were abandoned in favour of a certain romanticism.
 In effect, it is suffering in painted form, which was a novelty since previously, only noble deaths were painted.

 On 23 April 1799, during the Siege of Acre, Bonaparte suggested to Desgenettes, the expedition's chief doctor, that the sick should be administered a fatal-level dose of opium.
-Desgenetted refused to perform euthanasia.
+Desgenettes refused to perform euthanasia.
 On 27 May, Napoleon made a second visit to the plague victims.

 In the context of the Troubadour style, especially while Napoleon was becoming emperor, this episode evoked the tradition of the thaumaturgical royal touch which the French kings carried out with sufferers of scrofula.